HemingwayLee/cloud-cheatsheet/README.md

   * `az login` does not work with accounts that have 2-factor authentication
 * Azure DevOps provides build-in tasks for Azure CLI
 * `az container create` will not wait for `--command-line` option to complete, so we need to use `az container show` periodically to check if we can do `az container delete`
+* some commands will return JSON, we can use `query` option to parse JSON

 ### Azure Data Lake (Gen 2)